Inference-time optimization for experiment-grounded protein ensemble generation: Conditional ensemble generation

 where, the loss is computed over the asymmetric unit cell $\Omega$ and $F_{\mathrm{c}} (\boldsymbol{\xi}; \mathbf{X}^{k})$ is the theoretical electron density computed from the atomic coordinates of structure $\mathbf{X}^{k}$ (See Appendix \ref{subsec:xray_appendix} for details).

-\subsection{Interface Predicted Template Modeling score}
+\subsection{Interface predicted template modeling score}

-The interface predicted template modeling (ipTM) score is a learned confidence metric produced by AF3 that quantifies the reliability of predicted inter-chain interfaces in multimeric protein structures \cite{bryant2024improved}.
-High ipTM prediction indicates strong model confidence in the relative placement and contacts between chains, while low ipTM values typically correspond to poorly formed or disordered interfaces.
+The interface predicted template modeling (ipTM) score, introduced with AlphaFold-Multimer and reported by AF3, is a learned confidence metric that quantifies the reliability of predicted inter-chain interfaces in multimeric protein structures \cite{evans2022protein,abramson2024accurate}.
+A high ipTM prediction indicates strong model confidence in the relative placement and contacts between chains, while a low ipTM values typically correspond to poorly formed or disordered interfaces.
 Unlike experimental observations, ipTM is not a physical measurement; instead, it is derived from a neural network trained to estimate structural accuracy by comparing predicted interfaces against known protein complexes \cite{jumper2021highly,abramson2024accurate,passaro2025boltz2}.
 In our framework, we treat ipTM as a surrogate likelihood that provides a differentiable signal for assessing interfacial consistency.
 The data term can be defined as,

 where $\mathbf{y}$ denotes the (unknown) true interface configuration.
 Unlike other likelihoods, these terms are separable.
 By maximizing this likelihood, we bias the ensemble toward interface geometries that are assigned higher confidence by the model, thereby promoting coherent inter-chain arrangements.